Cambis/silverstan/docs/rules_overview.md

 ## RequireTraitForExtensibleHookMethodRule

 Require extensible hook methods to be defined via a trait.
 This provides an easy way for developers to call these extension points.
 Trait methods must be `abstract protected`, return `void`, and having matching signatures.
 Use the `@phpstan-silverstripe-extend` annotation resolve the trait location.
+[STRICT]

 :wrench: **configure it!**